GCTC-NTGC/gc-digital-talent/common/README.md

 # Translation Utility script

 This project contains a script (`src/tooling/checkIntl.js`) to help manage your react-intl translations files.
 It has been written to run without any dependencies or compilation.
 It is expected to be used along with the [formatjs cli](https://formatjs.io/docs/tooling/cli).

 ### Directions
 The checkIntl script can be run with different flags and options.
 For more details on how individual options work, see the checkIntl file itself.
 In practice, it is easiest to save the commands, with options included, as **package.json** scripts.

-Note: each project using react-intl (eg admin, common, talentsearch, etc) requires its own set of commands, and must be managed seperately.
+Note: each project using react-intl (e.g. admin, common, talentsearch, etc.) requires its own set of commands, and must be managed separately.

 For example, to ensure translations in the admin project are up to date:
-1. Run `npm instl-extract` in the project you are managing (in this case, /admin).
+1. Run `npm run intl-extract` in the project you are managing (in this case, /admin).
 2. Run `npm run check-intl-common` (from the /common folder).
 This generates a **untranslated.json** file in the admin project's lang folder.
 3. Send **untranslated.json** for translation, asking them to only translate the "defaultMessage" fields.
 4. Save the translated version which comes back as **newTranslations.json** in the same lang folder.
 5. Run `npm run check-intl-common-merge` (again from the /common folder).
 6. If you see any warnings about untranslated entries which simply match in English and French, add the key to the array in **whitelist.json** and repeat step 4.
-7. Run `npm intl-compile` in the /admin folder.
+7. Run `npm run intl-compile` in the /admin folder.

 ### On source control
 Only **fr.json** and **whitelist.json** need to be checked into source control.
 The other files created during this process are generated as needed or only used to communicate with translators, should be added to .gitignore, and may be deleted after use.